 A prenup must be formally signed and notarized before the couple marries.
 For many, the undying love of their partner can suffice as reassurance of how the future will play out.
 However, for almost everyone else, thinking about a prenup may be beneficial, especially if any of the factors below apply:

-• If either spouse brings valuable assets such as real estate or investments (even debt) into the marriage.
+- If either spouse brings valuable assets or separate property such as real estate or investments (even debt) into the marriage.

 This is a non-exhaustive list, and the best way to determine if a prenup is right for you is to speak with an experienced prenup attorney.
 Brighter Day℠ Law’s Nashville prenuptial agreement lawyer has the experience, dedication, and legal know-how required to successfully guide you through the prenup drafting, signing, and enforcement processes.